jgosmann/ASL/README.md

 Known Problems
 --------------

-- The program will not work with Mac OS X 10.7 (Lion).
-Qt messes up the initialization of the OpenGL context on that platform.
+- Not all shaders will work with Mac OS X 10.7 (Lion).
+It seems that Qt messes up the initialization of the OpenGL context on that platform.
 Presumably because Lion introduced OpenGL 3.
-The problem may be fixed with Qt versions > 4.7.
+The problem may be fixed with Qt versions
+  > 4.7.
 However, it still persisted in the beta version of Qt 4.8.

 Authors
 -------